tmforum-oda/oda-component-ctk/README.md

 # ODA Component Compliance Test Kit (CTK)

-This folder contains the test runner that executes the CTK tests for each component.
+This folder contains the test runner that executes  CTK tests for each component.

 The CTKs allow components to be promoted from the Stage 1 (Sandbox) to Stage 2 (Validation that components conform to the Component Design Guidelines).
 In a future sprint we will define additional CTKs to promote to stage 3  (conforming to design guidelines and implemeting a standard functional footprint).